carmenere/easy-rust/traits/utility-traits/Sized.md

 The `Sized` trait is the **marker trait** and it indicates that the **size** of type is **known** *at compile time*.<br>
 The `Sized` trait is implemented **automatically** by the compiler for most types.
 In other words, most of types have **implicit** `Sized` bound **by default**.<br>

-Sized
-The Sized trait indicates that the size of this type is known at compile-time; that is, it’s not a dynamically sized type.
-Type parameters  are Sized by default, as are associated types.
-Sized is always implemented automatically by the compiler, not by implementation items.
-These implicit Sized bounds may be relaxed by using the special ?Sized bound.

 Also Rust adds the `Sized` bound to all **generics** (`T: Sized`).
 In other words, any **type parameter** (except `Self` in traits) or **associated type** has **implicit** `Sized` bound **by default**:
 ```rust
 struct Foo<T>(T);